An educational and grammatical editing business for manuscripts

 Throughout this process, Garie observed the different structures of the language while he paid particular attention to the vocabulary, the grammaticality and the diction of his literary prose.
 This observation was also captured by what Mary Dalrymple said via ThoughtCo. about lexical-functional grammar and the different kinds of structure in a natural language utterance: “words form phrases, grammatical functions emerge from morphological and phrasal structure, and patterns of phrases evoke a complex meaning.”

 As a result, our own process-method was developed to help you isolate many of these structures and patterns in your manuscript after the writing process to analyze/review them.
 It echoes lexical-functional grammar, or psychologically realistic grammar, which, according to Richard Nordquist “provides a framework for examining both morphological structures and syntactic structures.”

 Similar to functional grammar, our process-method helps you put together English language patterns (structure/form) and shows you what to do with them (function) so that the communication is clear and/or so that you can achieve a diplomatic, polemic or trenchant effect.

-- Understanding the concepts of grammatical "form" and "function"
+- Understanding the linguistic concepts of grammatical form and grammatical function

 - Using advanced wildcard searches of manuscripts developed in Microsoft (MS) Word

-- Adhering to a process-method that addresses syntax and semantics, shape, and readability
+- Adhering to a process-method that addresses syntax & semantics, orthography and readability elements.